 The building has been a local Protestant church since the early 19th century.

 These original cottages have survived for hundreds of years!
 Some of them are kept by local restaurants and Arts & Crafts shops, but many are still privately owned.
+(Update: Sadly, some of these cottages caught fire in June 2015.)

 There is plenty of parking at the nearby Adare Heritage Center, which also has a nice selection of food, shops, and restrooms.